Levani1111/Recruitment-Task/README.md

 ##### To add footer menu
 - Go to Appearance > Menus and create a new menu assigning it to the footer menu location.
 - Go to woedpress dashboard > Very bottom left corner > you will see a settings icon > click on it > It'll takes you to footer settings > add footer items
-<b>Note:</b> The footer has an ON & OFF checkbox to show and hide the footer.
+Note: The footer has an ON & OFF checkbox to show and hide the footer.

 ### Home Page Instructions